econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 (lcp-model)=
 ### The Life Cycle Portfolio ('LCP') Model

-We begin by describing the optimal consumption/saving problem over the life cycle for a consumer with no access to a risky asset (like the stock market) that earns a higher (expected) rate of return than the safe asset.
+We begin by describing the optimal consumption/saving problem over the life cycle for a consumer with no access to only a single, risk-free asset.
-After we have finished describing the plain life cycle model we will augment it to add optimal portfolio choice between safe and risky assets.
+After we have finished describing the plain life cycle model, we will augment it to add optimal portfolio choice between a safe asset and a risky asset (like the stock market) with a higher expected rate of return.

-In each period, a consumer's flow of utility depends on how much they consume.
+In each period, a consumer's flow of utility depends on how much they consume from their available resources:
 We assume that the utility function is of the standard Constant Relative Risk Aversion form:
 \begin{align}
     \uFunc(c) & = \frac{c^{1-\CRRA}}{1-\CRRA}
 \end{align}

-but of course the consumer is smart enough to realize that preserving some resources for the future is a good idea; this is why all wealth is not consumed immediately.
+One of the fundamental discoveries of the past 40 years or so is the extent to which optimal choice is profoundly altered by the presence of uncertainty.
+@friedman1957 proposed a simple formulation of the labor income process that remains an excellent description of annual income shocks even today, proffering that there are two components to income.
+The 'permanent' component is roughly what they would expect to earn in a 'normal' year (say, their annual salary), and the 'transitory' component reflects events like unemployment spells or lottery winnings, which make a given year's realized income deviate from its expected value.

-We follow a tradition dating back to @friedman1957 in assuming that a consumer's financial circumstances depend chiefly on two variables.
+From a modeling perspective, the upshot is that a consumer's financial circumstances can be fully captured with two variables.
-$\pLvl_{t}$ is the consumer's permanent income (roughly, the income they would normally expect to receive in the absence of surprises like winning the lottery or a temporary layoff), while $\mLvl_{t}$ is total market resources (the sum of financial assets and current income -- think of this as the pool of resources that can be immediately spent; 'money' in the colloquial sense of 'how much money does grandma have?').
+First, the consumer's permanent income level $\pLvl_{t}$ is the non-capital income they would normally expect to receive.
+Second, total market resources $\mLvl_{t}$ represent the sum of financial assets and current income: the pool of resources that can be immediately spent, or 'money' in the colloquial sense of 'how much money does grandma have?'.
+The transitory component of income need not be tracked at all: as soon as this uncertainty is resolved, its information is fully incorporated by market resources $\mLvl_{t}$.

-The 'value' of having a given amount of market resources $\mLvl_{t}$ right now, and of knowing your current permanent income level to be $\pLvl_{t}$, is determined by the utility you will experience from consumption today, as well as the utility you expect to experience in the future.
+A consumer's 'value' of having a given amount of market resources $\mLvl_{t}$ right now, and of knowing their current permanent income level to be $\pLvl_{t}$, is the sum of consumption utility they will experience from today onward into the indefinite future.
-Any future period matters to you only to the extent that you expect to survive to that period.
+Potential future utility flows matter only to the extent that the agent expects to survive to that period, and might be further discounted due to placing more weight on the present than the future.

-In formal mathematical terms, the consumer's objective is to maximize present discounted utility from consumption over a life cycle that ends no later than date $T$ (often set to age 120):
+In formal mathematical terms, the consumer's objective is to maximize expected present discounted utility from consumption over a life cycle that ends no later than date $T$:

 \begin{equation}
     \pmb{\vFunc}_{t}(\mLvl_{t},\pLvl_{t}) = \max_{\{\cFunc\}_{t}^{T}} ~ \uFunc(\cLvl_{t})+\Ex_{t}\left[\sum_{n=1}^{T-t} \Alive_{t}^{t+n}{\DiscFac}^{n} \uFunc(\cLvl_{t+n}) \right] \label{eq:lifecyclemax}